gwax/aioscryfall/README.md

-# pscryfall
+# aioscryfall

-A Python client library for typed access to Scryfall APIs.
+A Python async client library for typed access to Scryfall APIs.